 - Understand the basic principles of object motion and rotation; - How Objects see the Virtual World: Video demonstrates move, turn and roll; - Understand that each object has a sense of direction; - Be able to add code to move, turn and roll; - Use a sequence of actions to create a dance routine, or other complex action.

-Initial post in discussion: 4.
-Storyboard
+Initial post in discussions: 4.
+Storyboard, 5.
+Motivation

 First attempt at quizzes: 3.
 The Software-Lifecycle, 4.
 The Alice Virtual World